(You

 21.

-to change the world because Christ is going to be
+world because Christ is going to be known and

 said.

-closed April 28 and is scheduled to move to Atlanta
+and is scheduled to move to Atlanta for an

-for an engagement this month and to New York City
+engagement this month and to New York City in

-Bible entered China about the year 635, experts
+China about the year 635, experts said, it took

-said, it took centuries for its ideas to spread.
+centuries for its ideas to spread.
+During the

-according to Shengje, the Bible was banned and
+Shengje, the Bible was banned and almost all copies

 It wasn't until I convinced